 The teachers have introduced 'Thrive Time' for each class.
 This is a 10 minute session of mindfulness, relaxation, breathing techniques, free drawing time, lego building, etc. It has proved really helpful in settling the children for a productive afternoon session, after their lunch break.
 It presents an opportunity for the teacher or teaching assistiant to have pastoral conversations with children in their class.

 Specific Strategies for Individual Children

-Our SENCO and Thrive Practitioner have introduced a range of different strategies to support the individual needs of children around anxiety and mental health.
+Our SENDCO and Thrive Practitioner have introduced a range of different strategies to support the individual needs of children around anxiety and mental health.
 These include 'worry monters' in classrooms, encouraging children to write their worries, if they are struggling to verbalise them.
 There are 'calm kits', which include different stress-relieving toys, such as claming therapy putty.
 Nurture sessions, Thrive activities, Lego therapy and 'Drawing and Talking' are delivered by trained teaching assistants and these have a hugely benficial impact on the wellbeing of children who are struggling emotionally.

 PSHE lessons include a focus on mental health.
 The introduction of Forset School sessions for all classes is an additional opportunity for children work in a less structured environment, which gives children space to reflect and to talk about their feelings.

 Our restorative approach to behaviour management means that the school is inclusive and takes account of the social, emotional needs of children.
-As part of our school development work during the next academic year, we aim to design and implement a 'Respectful Relationships Policy', bringing together our behaviour, anit-bullying and equality policies and our practices around addressing prejudicial behaviours.
+As part of our school development work, we have introduced a Relationships Policy, bringing together our behaviour, anit-bullying and equality policies and our practices around addressing prejudicial behaviours.
 We believe this approach will further support children's wellbeing.